lyuanh0/CSCI-310-Project-2/README.md

 ### Feature 5 Journal: Li Yuan (LYH)
-- I set up the LMM so far
+- LMM was set up so far

 ## Updates on commits
-LYH: Set up the llm inference for journal 10/22
+10/22 LYH: Set up the LMM inference for journal